 The melding of hypermedia and expert systems into the broader class of intelligent systems applications has also brought attention to the fact that often no one technology will completely solve a given problem, so the need to integrate diverse technologies within a single application is both common and necessary.
 When looked at from a DP/MIS perspective, this combination of technologies is quite attractive as it leads to overall increases in productivity.
-Indeed, when hypermedia and expert systems technologies are merged with information systems and data-base technologies, a synergistic effect is realized, offering more useful applications than could have been achieved with either viii PREFACE technology alone.
-And it is this integral relationship that we focus on in this book as we explore and document the integration of hypermedia, expert systems, and data-base technologies in creating intelligent applications.
+Indeed, when hypermedia and expert systems technologies are merged with information systems and data-base technologies, a synergistic effect is realized, offering more useful applications than could have been achieved with either rechnology alone.
+And it is this integral relationship that we focus on in this integral relationship that we focus on in this integration of hypermedia, expert systems, and data-base rechnologic.
+In creating intelligent applications.